tbates/tbates.github.io/_posts/2020-10-03-How-labels-work.markdown

 #### Filtering to see just the labels you're looking for

-Often there are many labels in a model. parameters (or its alias umxGetParameters) allows you to can filter (view just the ones you want) with regular expressions!
+Often there are many labels in a model. `parameters` (or its alias `umxGetParameters`) allows you to "filter" this list, i.e., view just the ones you want.
+You can even write filters using regular expressions!

 ```splus
 umxGetParameters(m1, "^G_to", free = TRUE) # Just labels beginning "G_to"
 ```

 Another feature we've used but not highlighted above is the free=TRUE option.
 Compare these two outputs:

 ```splus